bio1ixir/blog/content/post1.md

 draft = false
 title = "Scientific methods"
 author = "Archit Dwivedi"

+summary = "That would be so awful if I start explaining to you the importance of Science and over-the-top deal of certainty in scientific methods.
+So in laymen's words, you observe, enquire, do background research, make hypothesis, undertake rigorous experiments, formulate and test your hypothesis, modify your hypothesis and make conclusions accordingly to have a rich and juicy theory.
+This is the standard model or flow chart, how the research methodology should be."

 +++

 > Not here to make cumbersome tapestry.
 Just out of accidental predilection of an idea, here I come with Scientific methods and Experiment Designing.